jahrlin/jahrlin.com/src/content/post/automatic-website-deploys-with-docker-git-and-azure.md

 ]
 ```

+#### Add webhook trigger to Docker build
+Go to your automated build details in the Docker hub and select the Webhooks-tab.

+Add a new one called "Deploy" and the set url to: `http://your-host-ip:9000/hooks/deployment-webhook`

-### Set up proxy/load balancer, LetsEncrypt automatic create/rnew SSL
+### Set up proxy/load balancer, LetsEncrypt automatic create/renew SSL

-We will use [this awesome image](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for the LetsEncrypt ACME.
+We'll use [this awesome image](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for the LetsEncrypt ACME.

 ```bash
 # This is where our certificates will be stored